feature-image

 This season, the Los Angeles Rams averaged 30.5 points per game, best in the league, and 276.9 passing yards per game, second-best overall.
 Quarterback Matthew Stafford put together an MVP-caliber season.

 Yes, the Rams fell four points short of a Super Bowl berth in a loss to the Seattle Seahawks, but that outcome turned on a special teams mistake more than anything Scheelhaase controlled.
-Given how this search has unfolded and how many preferred options have rejected, the Browns may not have the luxury of waiting.
+Given how this search has unfolded and how many preferred options have rejected them, the Browns may not have the luxury of waiting.

 ADVERTISEMENT